How to Choose the Best Mesh Wireless System For Your Home

 - Ubiquiti AmpliFi HD: Two 3×3 radios in all HD units.

 Advice: In our practical experience, most homes do just fine with the basic two 2×2 radios.
-However, if you have a lot of client devices that are often simultaneously streaming data, having that third radio of the Velop or 2nd gen eero can be quite helpful.
+However, if you have a lot of client devices that are often simultaneously streaming data, having that third radio of the Plume SuperPods, 2nd gen eero, or Velop can be extremely helpful.
 Additionally, if you have a very long backhaul between mesh points (stretching to an outbuilding, for example), Netgear’s AC3000 Orbi unit can maintain a 100Mbps connection over more than 100 feet of distance, including through walls.

 Hardware: Ethernet Backhaul